marinarasauced/turtlebot3_logger/README.md

 ```
 roslaunch turtlebot3_bringup turtlebot3_robot.launch
 ```
 In a new terminal onboard the TurtleBot3's RasPi, run the node.
 The .csv output files will be saved to the current working directory, so if you wish to store the .csv files in a specific directory, navigate there first before starting the node.
+It is recommended that you use the mkdir command to create a directory specifically for the logs.
 ```
 rosrun turtlebot3_logger logger
 ```